forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 6: Extra Credit

 ## How to publish my scoped application to an update set
+When you publish an application, it creates an update set with the current version of all the application configuration records.

+1. In the left navigation bar **System Applications -> My Company's Applications**.

+2. Click the **In Development** tab.

+3. **Click** the application record you want to create an update set for.

+4. Click the **Publish to Update Set** related link.

+5. For best practice, fill in the **Version** and **Description** fields as appropriate.

+6. If all the information looks good, click **Publish**.

+7.

 Goto docs and dev
 ## How to publish my scoped application to the ServiceNow&reg; Share
 goto to share